-- A third party injecting cash into your club to partially repay creditor claims - Your club contributing to a fund (managed by a deed administrator from trading profits) to partially repay creditor claims
+- A third party injecting cash into your business to partially repay creditor claims - Your club contributing to a fund (managed by a deed administrator from trading profits) to partially repay creditor claims

-When drawn up, your DOCA will be proposed and considered at a meeting of your club's creditors.
-If your creditors accept it, your board will generally resume control of the club.
+When drawn up, your DOCA will be proposed and considered at a meeting of your company's creditors.
+If your creditors accept it, you, as director, will generally resume control of the club.